scottbromander/es6_notes/README.md

 ```

 Notice that we create the object just as we did before.
 Another thing to notice is that the `this` keyword is properly bound to the class scope.
 Meaning that we can access properties within the class with the `this` keyword.

+Note that Javascript does not have any access modifers, so we are unable to control `public` and `private` methods and variables through ES6 syntax.
+In fact, there is no addition "power" in the Class syntax above.
+Either the stated ES5 or ES6 methods are acceptable, but the ES6 syntax is closer to what you would see in other languages.